antrea-io/antrea/docs/feature-gates.md

 ### AntreaPolicy

-`AntreaPolicy` enables ClusterNetworkPolicy and AntreaNetworkPolicy CRDs to be handled by Antrea. `ClusterNetworkPolicy` is an Antrea-specific extension to K8s NetworkPolicies, which enables cluster admins to define security policies which apply to the entire cluster. `AntreaNetworkPolicy` also complements K8s NetworkPolicies by supporting policy priorities and rule actions.
+`AntreaPolicy` enables Antrea ClusterNetworkPolicy and Antrea NetworkPolicy CRDs to be handled by Antrea controller. `ClusterNetworkPolicy` is an Antrea-specific extension to K8s NetworkPolicies, which enables cluster admins to define security policies which apply to the entire cluster. `Antrea NetworkPolicy` also complements K8s NetworkPolicies by supporting policy priorities and rule actions.
 Refer to this [document](network-policy.md) for more information.